-FLU4.4.3 The Signature Lakes and Fourth Neighborhoods of Bridgewater, Village F and Village I have been designed and sized such that, at build-out, the neighborhoods will support an elementary school that is designed in accordance with the Florida State Class Size Amendment requirements.
+- FLU4.4.3 The Signature Lakes and Fourth Neighborhoods of Bridgewater, Village F and Village I have been designed and sized such that, at build-out, the neighborhoods will support an elementary school that is designed in accordance with the Florida State Class Size Amendment requirements.
 However, per the design requirements of Horizon West and Orange County, at build-out, these schools will have excess capacity and may accommodate the residential development from Neighborhoods 1 and 2 of the adjacent Horizon West Town Center.
 Excess school capacity should not be considered justification for increased densities in the Signature Lakes or Fourth Neighborhoods of Bridgewater or Village F. (Added 12/04, Ord.
 04-21, Policy 6.6.1.2; Amended 11/13, Ord.
-2013-22, Policy FLU4.6.3-r)

-FLU4.4.4 The adopted Villages shall contain space for the following school facilities:

-Lakeside: One elementary school per neighborhood and one middle school; Bridgewater: One elementary school per neighborhood and one middle school; Village H: One elementary school per neighborhood and one middle school; Village F: One elementary school per neighborhood and one high school site in accordance with the requirements of Town Center Policy surrounding areas and Horizon West;
+2013-22, Policy FLU4.6.3-r) - FLU4.4.4 The adopted Villages shall contain space for the following school facilities: - Lakeside: One elementary school per neighborhood and one middle school; Bridgewater: One elementary school per neighborhood and one middle school; - Village H: One elementary school per neighborhood and one middle school; - Village F: One elementary school per neighborhood and one high school site in accordance with the requirements of Town Center Policy FLU4.4.5.; - One middle school and the necessary elementary schools to serve surrounding areas and Horizon West; - Town Center: One elementary school.